zuckung/endless-sky-plugins/README.md

 <br>

-Unlocks following hai missions: Unwanted Cargo Trigger, Hiding in Plain Sight, Nanachi 1, Expanding Business [1] and Hai Reveal: Pirate Troubles [0].
+Unlocks following hai missions: Unwanted Cargo Trigger, Hiding in Plain Sight and Hai Reveal: Pirate Troubles [0].
 If there are followups they work too.
 Also Devil-Run related systems are shown now.<br>

 <br>